-Our third CORONADO complex plan dates to 1997.
-The mall's first Macy's assumed the old The Broadway (Broadway Southwest) space in May 1996.
-In addition to Sears, CORONADO CENTER now features Foley's, Mervyn's and J.C.
+Our third CORONADO plan dates to 1997.
+The mall's first Macy's assumed the old The Broadway-Broadway Southwest space in May 1996.
+In addition to Sears, CORONADO CENTER now featured Foley's, Mervyn's and J.C.
 Penney.
-There are around 1,153,800 leasable square feet and 150 stores and services.
+There were around 1,153,800 leasable square feet and 150 stores and services.
 Free parking is now provided for 5,600 autos.

-Above and below are early 2000s views of the CORONADO mall's shopping concourse.
+Above and below are early 2000s views of the CORONADO mall.
 Brookstone operated brick & mortar stores between 1973 and 2018.
-They sold an interesting array of electronic gadgets and other paraphernalia.
+They sold electronic gadgets and other paraphernalia.

 Photo from www.ggp.com / General Growth Properties